scosman/openapi2spec/README.md

 Generate agent skills from OpenAPI specs.
 Creates [agentskills.io](https://agentskills.io) format documentation so AI agents can discover and call your API.

+## Why Skills and not MCP?

+OpenAPI specs can have thousands of endpoints so MCP wrappers immediately flood your context with many tools.
+With an Agent Skill we can have progressive disclosure:

+ - Describe the API's purpose and tags in the main SKILL.md
+ - List available APIs for each tag in `references/TAG_api_list.md`
+ - Give detailed API spec for each API in `references/get_user.md` (see [example](#example-api-definition) below)

+Your agent can call these APIs using any tool you like, often just `curl`.

 ## Installation

 ```bash